 To clean your bathroom, use items straight from the pantry!
-From a toilet bowl cleaner to tub, tile, and shower cleaners, find out how to clean a bathroom with some our favorite homemade bathroom cleaners.
+From a toilet bowl cleaner to tub, tile, and shower cleaners, find out how to clean a bathroom with some of our favorite homemade bathroom cleaners.

 Homemade Toilet Bowl Cleaner